voxpupuli/puppet-cassandra/README.md

 ## Limitations

+When using a Ruby version before 1.9.0, the contents of the Cassandra configuration file may change order of elementsdue to a problem with to_yaml in earlier versions of Ruby.

 When creating key spaces, indexes, cql_types and users the settings will only be used to create a new resource if it does not currently exist.
 If a change is made to the Puppet manifest but the resource already exits, this change